Inventoryframework/inventoryframework.github.io/Classes and Settings/W_Container.md

 Yclamp refers to when you want the scroll bar to appear.
 This should be (Your Tile Y Size) * (How many Y tiles you want until the scroll bar appears) So if I want mine to appear after 8 tiles while my container is 10 tiles tall and my tile Y size is 60, I would do 8*60.

+<span style="color:slateblue">TileClass</span> and <span style="color:slateblue">ItemClass</span> are the default classes used to create the widgets for each instance of a container.
+It is recommended to try and keep these the same where ever your containers are to try and maintain consistent visuals through out your game.

+<span style="color:violet">DA_CoreItem</span> has a override map, where if the current containers class if found in that map, it'll then use the item widget in that map instead of the assigned <span style="color:slateblue">ItemClass</span>.
+This could be useful for when a special item needs it own item widget.